lavrovd/psd-reader/README.md

 - Fast and lightweight
 - Asynchronous and block-based decoding (no UI-blocking when reading large files)
-- Reads greyscale, bitmap, indexed, RGB, CMYK, DuoTone, multi-channel and Lab
+- Reads greyscale, bitmap, indexed, RGB, CMYK, DuoTone, multi-channel and L*ab
 - Support alpha channel as well as transparency for indexed mode
 - All color depths (1/8/16/32 bits) are supported
 - Support uncompressed and RLE compressed image data